DataMasque Installation on Cohesity

 On browsers with HSTS enforced for the domain that the Cohesity cluster is on, the browser will block access to DataMasque when the default self-signed certificate is in use.

-To access the DataMasque prior to installing your own trusted SSL certificate, you may replace the cluster hostname with the IP address of any of the cluster nodes in the address bar while retaining the port number.
+To access the DataMasque prior to installing your own trusted SSL certificate, you may replace the cluster hostname with the IP address from any of the cluster nodes in the address bar while retaining the port number.

 For example, consider a scenario where your Cohesity cluster is accessible on the domain cohesity-01.my-organisation.com, and your organisation security policy has enforced HSTS for all subdomains on my-organisation.com.
 Usually you would be able to access DataMasque on the port allocated for the app on your cluster (e.g. 61001) using cohesity-01.my-organisation.com:61001.
 However, due to HSTS, this will be disallowed when a self-signed certificate is in use.
 Instead, replace the fully qualified cluster domain name in the browser URL bar with any cluster node IP address (e.g. https://10.0.66.213:61001).